galexrt/k8s-vagrant-multi-node/README.md

 stop                           Stop/Halt master and all nodes VMs. token                          Generate a kubeadm join token, if needed (token file is `DIRECTORY_OF_MAKEFILE/.vagrant/KUBETOKEN`). up                             Start Kubernetes Vagrant multi-node cluster.
-Creates, starts and bootsup the master and node VMs.
+Creates, starts and bootsup the master and node VMs. versions                       Print the "imporant" tools versions out for easier debugging.
 ```

 ## Variables